Thursday, October 31, 2024

 • <table>: the name of the table where a specified column is located

-2. AS is used to create a temporary name for the column headings.
-This method lets create more clear column headings.
+The AS clause is used to create a temporary name for the column headings.
+This method allows for clearer column headings.
 AS is optional and can be present in the query for readability purposes.

 Syntax: